jtpelster/jtpelster/README.md

 ## Hi there 👋

+Mechanical engineering student in the Cohen physics lab at Cornell university.
+I work on projects with robots on the length scale of a hair.
+Some of the publications that I have contributed to:

+Liu, Q., Wang, W., Sinhmar, H. et al. Electronically configurable microscopic metasheet robots.
+Nat.
+Mater.
+24, 109–115 (2025). https://doi.org/10.1038/s41563-024-02007-7:
+Analyzed the curvatures and area expansions of experimental devices and simulated devices.
+Code can be found here: https://github.com/jtpelster/CurvatureExtractorMetamaterial

+Currently working on papers about Bulk Electrochemical actuators, and Fiber-based robots.

 <!--
 **jtpelster/jtpelster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.